Market Spotlight: Neuroendocrine tumors (NET)

 - Worldwide, the majority of NETs in 2017 were malignant carcinoid tumors or neuroendocrine carcinomas.
 The approved drugs in the NETs space focus on targets such as norepinephrine (noradrenaline), radiopharmaceutical, mammalian target of rapamycin/mTORC, tyrosine hydroxylase, somatostatin receptors, FMS-like tyrosine kinase 3, KIT/c-KIT, platelet-derived growth factor receptor, VEGF receptor, ganglioside GD2, and tryptophan hydroxylase.
 These drugs are predominantly administered via the oral, intravenous, and subcutaneous routes, while one product is available in an intramuscular formulation.

-- The majority of industry-sponsored drugs in active clinical development for NETs are in Phase II, with only one product in Phase III.
+- The majority of industry-sponsored drugs in active clinical development for NETs are in Phase I, with only one product in Phase III.

 - The US has a substantial lead in the number of NETs clinical trials globally.
 The UK leads the major EU markets, while China has the top spot in Asia.

-- Novartis has the highest number of completed clinical trials for NETs, with 16 trials.
-Novartis also leads industry sponsors with the highest overall number of clinical trials for NETs, followed by Ipsen and Pfizer.
+- Novartis has the highest number of completed clinical trials for NETs, with 17 trials.

 7 KEY TAKEAWAYS